beatriznegreiros/fuzzycorr/README.md

 ## Fuzzy Map Comparison for the Evaluation of Hydro-morphodynamic Numerical Models
 ---
-This repository contains the work developed during a Master Thesis on fuzzy map comparison methods to assess the performance of hydro-morphodynamic numerical models.
+This repository contains the work developed for a Master Thesis on fuzzy map comparison methods to evaluate the performance of hydro-morphodynamic numerical models.

-Further improvements are being done and the final code will be available at the end of October.

 - For usage please read the Lincense terms.